 LONDON PEST CONTROL AVAILABLE 24/7

-Bed Bugs (Cimex Lectularius) are unpleasant bloodsucking pests that can live undetected for many months in hard to spot sometimes hard to reach areas of your home or business.
-And according to Forbes August 2020 article ‘Bed Bugs on the rise despite Covid19 new study suggests’, they are on the rise in Europe.
+Bed bugs (Cimex Lectularius) are unpleasant bloodsucking pests that can live undetected for many months in hard to spot sometimes hard to reach areas of your home or business.
+According to Forbes August 2020 article ‘Bed Bugs on the rise despite Covid19 new study suggests’, they are on the rise in Europe.

-In this article we look at how you can turn amateur detective when looking for bed bugs in your home or business; the common signs of bed bugs; the symptoms that strongly indicate you have been bitten, plus the best ways to treat an infestation.
+In this article we look at how you can turn amateur detective when looking for bed bugs in your home or business, the common signs of bed bugs, the symptoms that strongly indicate you have been bitten by a bed bug, plus the best ways to treat an infestation.

 Where bed bugs can usually be found